sabneet-bains/Quantum-Computing/README.md

 1)	Open the project in **Visual Studio Code** > and install any required extensions

-2)  For instance run the C# driver code to simulate a hydrogen atom as:
+2)  For instance, _run_ the C# driver code to simulate a hydrogen atom as:

 ```C#
 using System;